-ISIS sends wounded from Mosul as battle looms
+ISIS sending wounded from Mosul as battle looms

 Witnesses inside Mosul said they saw six buses loaded with ISIS members leaving the city early Saturday.
 Women and children were seen inside the buses.

-Later Saturday, 14 members of ISIS were executed after trying to flee with their families from Mosul to Raqqa, the group's de facto capital, the witnesses said.
+Later Saturday, 14 members of ISIS were executed after trying to flee with their families from Mosul to Raqqa, the witnesses said.

 Sources said they believe those executed could have been the same people seen leaving by buses earlier Saturday.